ExoticDG/.prtgn/README.md

 >[!TIP]
 >Check out out [wiki](https://github.com/ExoticDG/.prtgn/wiki) for the different commands!

+## Wana help?

+Some ways to contribute are code or ideas, but you stil can contribute if you dont have either of those!

+Fanart \ Animation is a wonderful way to show support, there is a referance drawing for the mascot, Artiy, located in `.prtgn/Artiy_The_PRTGN_Protogen` as well as a VR-ready blender model in a sub directory! --note, the blender model is not at all complete.
+Its currently just a template.

+If you cant art, you can still help!
+Shareing arround helps more than you might thing!
+Make a post about us, share us with word of mouth or digital word of mouth.
+The more people know, the more support there is.

 ## A few other protogen repositories

 [Proto-OS](https://github.com/dimitrivlachos/Proto-OS), "An operating system for a Protogen head which utilizes computer vision and machine learning to replicate the user's facial expressions and eye position onto the exterior displays of the character head.
 Made for an RPI4." -- [dimitrivlachos](https://github.com/dimitrivlachos)